rodan123/piblock/README.md

 7) Created runpiblock script to startup jcadmin and piblock on dedicated iPhone4 running the Reflection SSH client. (https://itunes.apple.com/us/app/reflection-for-unix-ssh-client/id920472514?mt=8ht) Copy to your home directory and edit the program paths within as necessary.

+8) Added softlink of 800notes.txt to 800notes.html, do that last matched caller internet data can be viewed locally.
+I installed lynx on my raspberrypi to locally view the file over an SSH connection.